- Issue: No cold calling, no-hire agreements, suppressed employee wages

 The class action followed an investigation by the U.S. Department of Justice.
 After that investigation was made public, defendants agreed to end the anticompetitive agreements.
 However, no compensation was provided to employees of defendants.
 The class action seeks lost pay for the employees who were targeted by defendants' alleged conspiracy.

-Case Procedural History
+Earlier Case Procedural History

 On May 4, 2011, a former software engineer at Lucasfilm filed a class action lawsuit charging Adobe Systems Inc., Apple Inc., Google Inc., Intel Corporation, Intuit Inc., Lucasfilm Ltd., and Pixar with violations of antitrust laws by conspiring to fix and restrict the pay of their employees and entering into "no solicitation" agreements with each other.
 Similar complaints were later filed by other employees, and the cases were consolidated before federal Judge Lucy H. Koh under the caption In re High-Tech Employee Antitrust Litigation, Case No. 11-CV-2509-LHK.